Black Bike Week: Origin

-During the 1960s and 1970s, many black motorcyclists visited Atlantic Beach, South Carolina, some riding Harley-Davidsons, but also riding many Japanese Hondas, Kawasakis, Suzukis, and Yamahas, which, along with race, distinguished them as riders from the white event's participants who preferred the Harley-Davidsons.
-During the segregation era Atlantic Beach was the only beach in the South where blacks were permitted.
+During the 1960s and 1970s, many black motorcyclists visited Atlantic Beach, South Carolina.
+Many of these motorcyclists rode Harley-Davidsons, but a significant amount favored imported Hondas, Kawasakis, Suzukis, and Yamahas, while motorcyclists attending the CHDDA rally preferred Harley-Davidsons.
+During the segregation era, Atlantic Beach was the only beach in the South where blacks were permitted.

 The Black Bike Week rally, originally called the Atlantic Beach Memorial Day BikeFest, was founded in Atlantic Beach by the Flaming Knight Riders motorcycle club in 1980.
 The first rally drew about 100 participants.
 Though one reason the Flaming Knight Riders worked with the City of Atlantic Beach to create the event was to make money for the town, it was not actually franchised by Atlantic Beach, and the city did not benefit financially; instead, bikers would, over the years, congregate more and more in Myrtle Beach rather than Atlantic Beach.
 In 1982, the Flaming Knight Riders were renamed the Carolina Knight Riders motorcycle club.

-By the 1990s the event had grown to include the entire greater Myrtle Beach, or Grand Strand, area.
+By the 1990s the event had grown to include the greater Grand Strand area.
 In 2002, Atlantic Beach hired a public relations firm "to make the rest of the country aware of Atlantic Beach, its uniqueness as a predominantly black beach town and its potential as a vacation spot."
 This was part of a larger effort to promote the motorcycle rally by the Bike Week Task Force, a group of business owners and public officials from around the Grand Strand area.

 The predominantly white rally dates to May 1940, when a group of Harley-Davidson dealers created The Piedmont Harley-Davidson Dealers Association which became The Carolina Harley-Davidson Dealers Association when South Carolina dealers joined.
 The group's first event was a ride to Ocean Drive in Myrtle Beach, and included a drag race and dirt track race and other festivities.
 In subsequent years the rally was held in Cherry Grove, Jacksonville and Wilmington, North Carolina before returning to Myrtle Beach.
 The 2009 event was at New Bern, North Carolina, and the 2010 rally was planned for the same location, two weeks before Memorial Day weekend.